f-eighty7/f-eighty7/README.md

 ### 👨‍💻 About Me

 I am a DevOps Engineer with a strong focus on cloud automation, CI/CD, and Infrastructure as Code (IaC).
-As a recent graduate from Chas Academy with hands-on experience from my internship at Cypoint Infinity, I am passionate about building scalable, resilient, and efficient systems using modern DevOps principles.
+I am passionate about building scalable, resilient, and efficient systems using modern DevOps principles.

 - 🔭 I am currently looking for new opportunities in the DevOps field and working on personal projects to deepen my knowledge of cloud technologies.
 - 🌱 I am particularly interested in container technologies, Infrastructure as Code (IaC), and CI/CD pipelines.